me-cfs/me-cfs.github.io/useful-resources.md

 * [Science for ME](https://www.s4me.info) has a weekly news in brief; collection of science and advocacy news
 * [Healthrising](https://www.healthrising.org) posts longer pieces on recent topics (usually research)
 * [Tom Kindlon's twitter account](https://x.com/tomkindlon?s=21) shares most of the recent research papers
-* [Whitney Dafoe's Blog](https://whitneydafoe.com/mecfs/) experience of living when very severely affected
+* [Whitney Dafoe's Blog](https://whitneydafoe.com/mecfs/) shares the experience of living when very severely affected
-* [The Sick Times](https://thesicktimes.org) news source following long covid
+* [The Sick Times](https://thesicktimes.org) a news source following long covid
-* [Trial By Error](https://virology.ws/david-tuller-posts/) Column by a journalist and public health expert covering problems with research and general news.
+* [Trial By Error](https://virology.ws/david-tuller-posts/) a column by a journalist and public health expert covering problems with research and general news.

 <br/><br/><br/>